unitaryfund/unitary.fund/src/content/blog/2023_collisions.md

 **Run and measure a random quantum circuit many times and count the number of repeated outcomes.
 That's it.**

 This blog post is an introduction to the recent arXiv preprint[^1]: _Counting collisions in random circuit sampling for benchmarking quantum computers_, [arXiv:2312.04222](https://arxiv.org/abs/2312.04222).
-In this paper we introduce a new method to measure the performance of current quantum computers that may be quite useful for the important task of monitoring and tracking the [technological progress of quantum devices](https://metriq.info/).
+In this paper we introduce a new method to measure the performance of current quantum computers that may be quite useful for monitoring and tracking the ongoing [progress in quantum technologies](https://metriq.info/).

 ## Random circuit sampling

-_Random circuit sampling_ is a particular quantum computing protocol in which a given random quantum circuit _C_ is applied to _n_ qubits initialized in the |0⟩ state and a final measurement is performed in the computational basis (if you are not familiar with quantum circuits, you can imagine it as the simplest program for a quantum computer, similar to a list of instructions).
+_Random circuit sampling_ is a particular quantum computing protocol in which a given random quantum circuit _C_ is applied to _n_ qubits initialized in the |0⟩ state and a final measurement is performed in the computational basis (if you are not familiar with a quantum circuit, you can imagine it as the simplest program for a quantum computer, similar to a list of instructions).
 The result is a bitstring which looks quite random.
 For example, for 16 qubits, a possible result could be something like this:

 <div align="center">